How to Become a Teacher in Kentucky

 Kentucky Teacher Internship Program

 Individuals may receive a Temporary Provisional Certificate if they meet certain criteria.
 This certificate allows candidates to teach in a school as they are completing a teacher preparation program.
 Individuals in this route should take part in the Kentucky Teacher Internship Program.
 These individuals will be asked to complete all necessary requirements for earning certification within three years.
-Requirements for a temporary provisional certificate include a Bachelor's Degree with a minimum of a 3.0 cumulative GPA or a graduate degree, qualifying scores on the GRE, passing scores on content area tests, and an offer for employment.
+Requirements for a temporary provisional certificate include a bachelor's degree with a minimum of a 3.0 cumulative GPA or a graduate degree, qualifying scores on the GRE, passing scores on content area tests, and an offer for employment.

-Pass the Required Tests for Kentucky
+Pass the Exams Required for Teacher Certification in Kentucky

 In Kentucky, the Praxis series of tests are used to assess the abilities of candidates who apply for teacher certification in the state.